bdhazman/FairDice/README.md

 Since I'm better with programming than arts and crafts I figured the easier option would be to simulate this with a program instead.

 ## How it does it
-Essentially| the program generates an array that looks like this (except with all of the dice posibilities the correct amount):
+Essentially, the program generates a deck of cards that looks like this (except with all of the dice posibilities the correct amount):

 | rolls |
 | - |